owaits/ScreenMonkey.Help/reference/clipSettings/rename.md

 *Tip:* If you create your thumbnails with a coloured border as shown above you can quickly identify different clip actions.
 For example, if you are controlling a [video router with macros](../macros/videohub.md) use a blue border for routing to a preview monitor and red border for routing to the main transmission output.

-## Notes
-- It is possible to have more than one clip with the same name.
+*Note:* It is possible to have more than one clip with the same name.
 Internally Screen Monkey will treat them as separate clips.
 This is useful if you wish to see the ‘same’ clip on more than one page.